passageidentity/example-vue/README.md

 ## Authenticate Requests With Passage

-Navigate to [http://localhost:8080](http://localhost:8080) and see what it's like authenticating users using Passage with Vue and Express.js!
+Navigate to [http://localhost:8080](http://localhost:8080) and see what it's like authenticating users using Passage with Vue!

 # Using Passage with Vue